uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 After logging in, run the command `qlist` to see a list of queues and their availability.
 Run `qlimits` for the restrictions on submitting to each queue.

 ## How do I choose which queue to use?
-Queues (partitions to Slurm) are set up to emphasize one-core (serial or threaded), multi-node parallel, and specialty hardware including large-memory nodes and GPUs.
-More information about queue policy is at the Rivanna homepage.
+Queues are set up to emphasize one-core (serial or threaded), multi-node parallel, and specialty hardware including large-memory nodes and GPUs.

+- Serial jobs requiring only 1 compute node: **standard**
+- Parallel jobs requiring up to 50 compute notes: **parallel**
+- Jobs requiring a large amount of memory (60GB+): **largemem**
+- Jobs requiring the use of GPUs: **gpu**
+- Short jobs taking up to an hour, quick code tests: **dev**

+More information about queue policy is at the [Rivanna homepage](/userinfo/rivanna/overview/#job-queues).

 ## How do I check the status of my jobs?
 From a terminal, run the command `jobq`.
 From Open OnDemand, use the Job Viewer and select "Your Jobs" as the filter.